 He became America's top fighter ace over Europe in WWII, then proved his skill again by becoming a jet ace in Korea.

-Born to Polish immigrants in Oil City, Pennsylvania, Francis 'Gabby' Gabreski's path to becoming an aviation legend was almost derailed before it began.
-His early academic struggles at the University of Notre Dame gave way to a burning passion for flight after he witnessed a military airshow.
-Enlisting in the Army Air Corps, his natural talent was immediately evident.
-During World War II, flying the P-47 Thunderbolt, Gabreski developed a reputation for aggressive, close-quarters combat, tallying 28 aerial victories to become the leading U.S. ace in the European theater.
+Francis 'Gabby' Gabreski shot down 28 enemy aircraft in World War II to become the leading American ace in the European theater.
+Born to Polish immigrants in Oil City, Pennsylvania, he nearly failed to launch a flying career after academic struggles at the University of Notre Dame.
+Witnessing a military airshow ignited his passion for flight.
+He enlisted in the Army Air Corps and displayed immediate natural talent.
+Flying the P-47 Thunderbolt, Gabreski developed a reputation for aggressive, close-quarters combat.
 His war nearly ended in 1944 when he crash-landed in Germany and spent the remainder of the conflict as a POW.
-Undeterred, he returned to service and, flying F-86 Sabres in the Korean War, shot down 6.5 MiG-15s, achieving the rare status of a jet ace.
-His 26-year career bridged the piston and jet ages, cementing his place as one of the most accomplished combat pilots in American history.
+Undeterred, he returned to service.
+In the Korean War, flying F-86 Sabres, he shot down 6.5 MiG-15s, achieving the rare status of a jet ace.
+His 26-year career bridged the piston and jet ages.
+He finished as one of the most accomplished combat pilots in American history.

 1901–1927